Professor Chennupati Jagadish on the National Press Club stage, sitting in a chair and speaking into a microphone

 This is our actuality.

-It can be one of the motivators for the Academy’s latest proposal to create an enduring supply of public funds to help fundamental analysis in the shape of a Research Fund that’s not dissimilar to the Medical Research Future Fund however for fundamental analysis throughout all disciplines.
+It can also be one of the motivators for the Academy’s latest proposal to create an enduring supply of public funds to help fundamental analysis in the shape of a Research Fund that’s not dissimilar to the Medical Research Future Fund however for fundamental analysis throughout all disciplines.

 Nations throughout the globe have sought to strengthen their science and technology functionality.